cucumber-examples/shouty.java/README.md

 In Eclipse:

-File > Import > Existing Maven Project
+`File > Import > Existing Maven Project`

 Then browse to the directory where you downloaded shouty.java and you should see the project start importing.

 In IntelliJ

-File > Import project
+`File > Import project`

-Then browse to the `pom.xml` file in the directory where you downloaded shouty.java
+Then browse to the `pom.xml` file in the directory where you downloaded `shouty.java` and open the pom file.
+The project should now load.

 ## Run the tests